How to Make a DSLR Camera Trap Housing

 You can also create a hood to keep rain off your new DSLR camera trap housing.
 Just take two strips of velcro and attach them to the front of the box.
 Then, cut up some plastic (anything like a plastic folder will do) and fold it into a hood to cover the top and the sides.
 Then, attach the rest of the velcro strips to the hood.
 Easy – now you have a detachable hood to keep rain off.

 Now that you’ve made your DSLR camera trap housing, you’ll be looking to go camera trapping.
 Stay tuned for further tutorials from Nature TTL – you can subscribe to our newsletter to have our latest tutorials sent straight to you.
-We’ll be publishing new content about how to wire and trigger a camera trap soon.

 This camera trap will last you a long time – they’re super resilient and the very same housing made in this tutorial has just stood up against bears…